crazyyy/hotels24-blog/wordpress/wp-content/plugins/qtranslate-slug/readme.txt

 * Wordpress 3.3 (PHP 5.4 and MySQL 5)
 * mQtranslate 2.6.2.4 or Qtranslate 2.5.8 or qtranslate-x ( 2.9.1 )

+= New in 1.1.16 =
+Minor fix for the language menu using qtranslate's function

+= New in 1.1.15 =
+* Fixes the duplicated hreflang links in <head>

+= New in 1.1.14 =

+The menu widget didn't allow the visitors to change to the default language if qtranslate-x was being used.
+So, adjusted the Language Menu widget to play nice with qtranslate-x.
+Hope to bring some nice changes that were made in the github repository in the next version.
+For now, enjoy.

 = New in 1.1.13 =

-Thanks to returning @pedro-mendonca for these commits:
+== Thanks to returning @pedro-mendonca for these commits: ==
 * Cleaned duplicated label in widget
 * Bug fix in "Slug (%s)" string translation
 * Changed text strings with no text-domain and with text-domain 'qtranlate' to text-domain 'qts'
 * pot catalog updated with current strings, including last found is "More information about".

-Thanks to @johnclause for these :
+== Thanks to @johnclause for these : ==
 * Convenience links in notice_dependences
 * Menu compatibility with qTranslate-X
 * Fixed extra characters in widget

-Thanks to vbkun for casting the much wanted function to get a slug based on an id and language
+### Thanks to vbkun for casting the much wanted function to get a slug based on an id and language
 * Added a global qts_get_slug( $id, $lang)

-and sadly:
+### and sadly:
 * removed the menu admin box until better implementation